bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 proprietary driver as it was compiled for use with only the specific kernel version used by the original Seagate Central v2.6 kernel.

-Linux does have a read-only version of the NTFS file system, which is enabled by default using the procedure in this guide, however it is reportedly quite slow and is only able to access an NTFS formatted drive in read-only mode.
+Linux does currently include suppport for a read-only version of the NTFS file system however it is reportedly quite slow.
+This is the version enabled in the v5.14 release of linux.

 There is a soon to be released new, much faster and reportedly more reliable read and write capable NTFS driver called ntfs3 by paragon software.
-As of writing is almost ready to be included in the linux kernel.
-I have sucessfully tested a beta version of this driver on the Seagate Central by using the software available at
+I have sucessfully tested a beta version of this driver on the Seagate Central by using the pre-release linux kernel available at

 https://github.com/Paragon-Software-Group/linux-ntfs3

-Regardless, my suggestion is to always format externally attached drives as FAT32, rather than NTFS.
+My suggestion is to format externally attached drives as FAT32, or very large drives as exFAT, rather than NTFS.
 This ensures that your drive will be compatible with the largest range of devices as possible.

 Please refer to the following links that go into much more detail.

 * How-To Geek : What File System Should I Use For My USB Drive? https://www.howtogeek.com/73178/what-file-system-should-i-use-for-my-usb-drive/